acbecker/hotpants/README.md

 Note on usage: Your mileage will vary based on the configuration of the software.
 The most important tuning parameter is the size of the gaussians that you use.
 A good rule of thumb is, asssuming you have measured the widths of the Psfs in the science and template image:

  * Sigma_image < Sigma_template : This requires deconvolution (sharpening) of the template.
 This will lead to false positives, in practice.
 Consider convolving the science image instead (-c i).
 OR, since you really don't want to mess with the science pixels unnecessarily, consider convolving the science image with its Psf *before* matching the template to it.
 This process is typically done after image subtraction for optimal point source filtering; in this case, the image should not be convolved with anything before detection, or just convolved with a delta function.
-E.g.
+I.e.

    * Difference Image: D = I - T x K
    * Detect on difference image: D' = D x PSF = I x PSF - T x K x PSF
    * Instead, prefilter with Psf: I' = I x PSF
-                                  D' = I' - T x K'
+   *                              D' = I' - T x K'
    * Ideally K' = K x PSF
    * This effectively makes the image you match T to have a large PSF by sqrt(2), avoiding deconvolution in many cases.